Wolkabout/WolkConnect-Arduino/examples/full_feature_set/README.md

 Fuction `wolk_process(wolk_ctx_t *ctx)` is non-blocking in order to comply with cooperative scheduling, and it must to be called periodically.

-** Important note **
+**Important note**
 ```c
 wolk_process (&wolk,  //Context
               5);     //Period at which wolk_process is called
 ```
-Must be called regularly(less than 15 seconds between two calls) in order for the connection to be maintained.
-Be wary of that while implementing loop()!
+When implementing the `loop()` function, bear in mind that calls to `wolk_process` need to occur in intervals of less than 15 seconds apart in order to maintain the connection.
-If possible, put sensor readings and other stuff to be called on timed interrupts.
+Acquiring sensor readings and other business logic should preferably be called on timed interrupts.